SRabah07/Eval_K8S/README.md

 # Context

 This is the Kubernetes evaluation.
-It main purpose is setup a K8S cluster to deploy a User management API available at [Here](https://hub.docker.com/repository/docker/rsalim1/k8s-evaluation-api) and uses a MYSQL Database [Here](https://hub.docker.com/r/datascientest/mysql-k8s).
+It main purpose is setup a K8S cluster to deploy a User management API available [Here](https://hub.docker.com/repository/docker/rsalim1/k8s-evaluation-api) and uses a MYSQL Database [Here](https://hub.docker.com/r/datascientest/mysql-k8s).

 ## Docker compose